by Samantha Wagner, director of outreach, ICMA

 First, before you even begin to ask questions, it's important to note that your interview will be more successful if you put the applicant (and yourself) at ease.
 Begin by introducing yourself and using the other person's name right away and continue using it during the conversation.
 Second, make sure that you phrase questions so that they will give you the information that you need.
 Third, listen carefully by ensuring that there are no interruptions from visits or the telephone.
 Lastly, write down your observations promptly after the interview while the conversation is still clear in your mind.

-To help give you some ideas for the next time you're screening candidates, below is a checklist of the 12 of the best interview questions from the ICMA publication, Effective Supervisory: Better Results Through Teamwork, 5th Edition.
+To help give you some ideas for the next time you're screening candidates, below is a checklist of the 12 of the best interview questions from the ICMA publication, Effective Supervisory Practices: Better Results Through Teamwork, 5th Edition.

 - Please tell us why you are interested in this position.